vishwasuresh001/LU-Decomposition/README.md

 ## Program:
 (i) To find the L and U matrix
 ```
-/*
-Program to find the L and U matrix.
-Developed by: Vishwa.s

-RegisterNumber: 255012636
-*/
 import numpy as np
 from scipy.linalg import lu
 A=np.array(eval(input()))